joezbub/Memory-Forensics-Plugins/README.md

 To execute the plugin found in `python-brute-strings.py`, execute the following:
 <pre><code>$ python vol.py --plugins=./CARLA-Volatility-Plugins/ --profile=*YOUR LINUX PROFILE* -f *PATH TO MEMORY DUMP* linux_python_brute_strings -p *Python API PID*</code></pre>

-This will find all CPython string objects in your Python process memory (located in heaps).
+This will find all CPython string objects in your Python process memory (located in heaps) by checking if each address is the start of a PyStringObject.
+This brute force search will be able to yield deallocated (not yet overwritten) strings.
 Note that you must specify exactly ONE Python process in the form of --pid=PID or -p PID.
 See --help for more information.

 ## testplug
 `testplug.py` just lists all the processes names and their corresponding PIDs.
 Run it by executing: